Full Comparison

 | Best for | Beds, trees, general use | Playgrounds, paths |

-- ✗It gets dangerously hot: Surface temperatures can exceed 160°F on a sunny day — hot enough to burn children's feet and hands, and hot enough to stress nearby plants.
-Not ideal in warm climates.
+- ✗Gets very hot in direct sun: Surface temperatures can exceed 160°F on a sunny day — hot enough to burn children's feet and hands.
+A concern in warmer climates or south-facing areas.
+(Source: Penn State Extension)

-- ✗No soil benefit whatsoever: Wood mulch feeds soil microbes, earthworms, and plant roots as it decomposes.
+- ✗No soil benefit: Wood mulch feeds soil microbes, earthworms, and plant roots as it decomposes.
 Rubber mulch is inert — it contributes nothing to the soil ecosystem.
+This matters for long-term plant health.

-- ✗Weeds still grow on top: After a few years, organic debris accumulates on rubber mulch creating a layer where weeds can germinate.
-You'll still need to weed regularly.
+- ✗Weeds develop over time: After several years, organic debris accumulates on top, creating a thin soil layer where annual weeds can germinate.
+Maintenance continues.

 When Rubber Mulch IS the Right Choice